dirkagterhuis/dirkagterhuis.github.io/README.md

 # Future features
 - [ ] Allow selection of 'own playlists only' vs. 'subscribed playlists too'.
-- [ ] Allow selection of which fields to be retrieved
+- [ ] Allow selection of which fields to be retrieved.
 - [ ] Allow uploading of playlists to a Spotify account.
+- [ ] Possible show the server .json or .csv as a textbox, not as a file to download.

 # How to